-Her current research examines the influence of neoliberalism and neoliberal governmentality on an institution's ethical priorities in the United States and United Kingdom and its effects on the provision of burdensome, overly aggressive care near the end of life in older adults with dementia and serious illness.
-This research builds on her doctoral research which explored the influence of institutional cultures and policies on physicians’ ethical beliefs and how that impacts the way they communicate in end of life decision-making conversations (Available at: https://doi.org/10.17863/CAM.16665).
-Through a comparative ethnography employing semi-structured in-depth interviews and participant observation, Dr. Dzeng seeks to understanding the macro-, meso-, and micro-sociological factors (and in particular ethical decision-making climate) that contribute to overly aggressive care near the end of life.
+Her current research examines the influence of neoliberalism and specifically the culture and ethical implications of neoliberalism on an institution's ethical priorities in the United States and United Kingdom and its effects on the provision of non-beneficial high-intensity life-sustaining treatments near the end of life in older adults with dementia and serious illness.
+This research builds on her doctoral research which explored the influence of institutional cultures and policies on physicians’ ethical beliefs and how that impacts the way they communicate in end of life decision-making conversations.
+Through a comparative ethnography employing semi-structured in-depth interviews and participant observation, Dr. Dzeng seeks to understanding the macro-, meso-, and micro-sociological factors (and in particular ethical decision-making climate) that contribute to potentially non-beneficial high-intensity care near the end of life.
 Using this ethnographic data, she will subsequently co-design a systems-level intervention using human-centered design to mitigate the culture of burdensome end-of-life care.

 Honors and Awards

 - Alzheimer's Disease Research Award, California Department of Public Health, 2019-2024

 - NIH Loan Repayment Program Renewal Award, National Institute of Aging, 2019-2021

 - KL-2 Scholar, UCSF Clinical and Translational Science Institute (CTSI), 2017-2020